Kaevon Merriweather: Tampa Bay Buccaneers

 Merriweather was signed by the Tampa Bay Buccaneers as an undrafted free agent on May 12, 2023.
-On August 29, 2023, the Buccaneers announced that he had made the initial 53-man roster.
+On August 29, the Buccaneers announced that he had made the initial 53-man roster.

 On November 18, 2024, Merriweather was waived by the Buccaneers.

 Detroit Lions

-On November 20, 2024, Merriweather signed with the Detroit Lions practice squad.
+On November 20, 2024, Merriweather signed with the Detroit Lions' practice squad.

 Tampa Bay Buccaneers (second stint)

-On December 3, 2024, Merriweather was signed by the Tampa Bay Buccaneers off the Lions practice squad.
+On December 3, 2024, Merriweather was signed by the Tampa Bay Buccaneers off of the Lions' practice squad.
+In 14 total appearances (five starts) for Tampa Bay, he compiled one pass deflection, one fumble recovery, one sack, and 17 combined tackles.

+Merriweather played in 12 games for Tampa Bay in 2025, recording eight combined tackles.
+He was waived by the Buccaneers on December 17, 2025.

+Houston Texans

+On December 23, 2025, Merriweather signed with the practice squad of the Houston Texans.
+On January 20, 2026, he signed a reserve/futures contract with Houston.
+He was waived during final roster cuts on August 30.

+Jacksonville Jaguars

+On September 1, 2026, Merriweather was signed to the Jacksonville Jaguars practice squad.